chaunceygardiner/weewx-loopdata/README.md

 ## What fields are available.

-Generally, if you can specify a field in a Cheetah template, and that field begins with $current or $day, you can specify it here.
+Generally, if you can specify a field in a Cheetah template, and that field begins with $current,
+$day or $trend, you can specify it here.
 Add the following extenstions to specialize the fields:
 * No extension specified`: Field is converted and formatted per the report.
 A label is added.
 * `.raw`: field is converted per the report, but not formatted.
 * `.formatted`: Field is converted and formatted per the report.
 NO label is added.